postgrespro/pg_probackup/Documentation.md

     --compress-algorithm=compression_algorithm
     Default: none
 Defines the algorithm to use for compressing data files.
 Possible values are `zlib`, `pglz`, and `none`.
 If set to zlib or pglz, this option enables compression.
 By default, compression is disabled.
-For the `archive-push` command, the pglz compression algorithm is not supported.
+For the [archive-push](#archive-push) command, the pglz compression algorithm is not supported.

     --compress-level=compression_level
     Default: 1
 Defines compression level (0 through 9, 0 being no compression and 9 being best compression).
-This option can be used together with --compress-algorithm option.
+This option can be used together with `--compress-algorithm` option.

     --compress
 Alias for `--compress-algorithm=zlib` and `--compress-level=1`.

 ##### Archiving Options
-These options can be used with [archive-push](#archive-push) and [archive-get](#archive-get) commands in [archive_command](https://www.postgresql.org/docs/current/runtime-config-wal.html#GUC-ARCHIVE-COMMAND) and [restore_command](https://www.postgresql.org/docs/current/archive-recovery-settings.html#RESTORE-COMMAND) settings.
+These options can be used with [archive-push](#archive-push) command in [archive_command](https://www.postgresql.org/docs/current/runtime-config-wal.html#GUC-ARCHIVE-COMMAND) setting and [archive-get](#archive-get) command in [restore_command](https://www.postgresql.org/docs/current/archive-recovery-settings.html#RESTORE-COMMAND) setting.

     --wal-file-path=wal_file_path %p
 Provides the path to the WAL file in `archive_command` and `restore_command`.
 The %p variable is required for correct processing.